• Tired of Dieting? Try Running to Lose Weight

-running-to-lose-weightIf you are struggling with weight loss, then running to lose weight can be a healthy way to drop pounds and keep them off for good.
-The key is to start slowly and then gradually build up your strength and endurance over time.
+running-to-lose-weightDoes running really help to lose weight?
+The truth is that running to lose weight can be a healthy way to drop pounds and keep them off for good.
+The key to a successful running plan for weight loss is to start slowly and then gradually build up your strength and endurance over time.

 Walk Before You Run